Bangalore’s #1 Fertility Centre

 For some women with PCOS, fertility tablets do not result in ovulation or pregnancy, and they require fertility injections to release an egg.

 In some instances, women with PCOS require in vitro fertilization (IVF) to achieve a healthy pregnancy.
-In this scenario, daily fertility injections are used to stimulate the ovaries to produce multiple eggs, which are harvested in a minor procedure.
+In this scenario, daily fertility injections are used to stimulate the ovaries to produce multiple eggs, which are harvested by a minor procedure.
 The eggs are fertilized in the lab and then a resulting embryo (fertilized egg) is transferred into the woman’s uterus.
 Additional embryos can be frozen (cryopreserved) for future use.

 Assessing male fertility is a simple process that requires complex evaluation.
 Through a semen analysis, we can assess whether there is a problem present by evaluating the following parameters: